-TritonWear allows you to create teams within teams as subdivisions, to reflect the structures of real life divisions and relations.
+TritonWear allows you to create teams within teams as subdivisions, to reflect the structures of federations, clubs, schools or universities.

-If you swim within a larger organization, a National Federation, or even a club with several squads and age groups, then how to understand team structure and how to build out your team hierarchy is very important.
+If you coach within a larger organization, a National Federation, or even a club with several squads and age groups, then it's very important to understand the team structure and how to build out your team hierarchy.

 If you are beginning without any team, you will see a blank page as below, and from here you can create a brand new team.

-If you plan on making a multi-level team this first team will be the top level, whether that be something like the National Federation, the College, or the Club.
-Once you have created the team you can enter that team's Team Hub and create more teams within that team.
-Anyone who has an Admin or Coach Role on the team can do this.
+If you plan on making a multi-level team this first team will be the top-level, whether that be something like the National Federation, the College, or the Club.

 In the example above, a team created at the B level will create a new team in the C group.
 If you were to create a new team from the C group you would create a sub-squad in the D level.